luckasRanarison/tailwind-tools.nvim/README.md

 - `classes`: Lists all the classes in the current file and allows to jump to the selected location.

-- `utilities`: Lists all utility classes available in the current projects with a custom callback.
+- `utilities`: Lists all utility classes available in the current project with a custom callback.

 ## Extension